Timeuh/Timeuh/README.md

 # 🚀Projects
 ## 🚦Current Project :

-### 💡QuizzTure
+### 🃏 Drawkul
-A web game based on general culture questions with different game modes.
-Play with your friends on private game rooms !
+A web application mixing gacha and Wankul cards !
+Collect all the Wankil Studio inspired cards and show off to your friends !

 ## 📚 Other Projects